masikol/kromsatel/README.md

   -2 (--reads-R2) -- a fastq file of reverse reads.
       The file may be gzipped.

-  -u (--reads-unpaired) -- a fastq file of unpaired reads.
+  -l (--reads-long) -- a fastq file of long reads.
       The file may be gzipped.

 * -p (--primers) -- a CSV file of primer names and sequences.